fsprojects/FSharpLint/docs-gen/markdown/NumberOfItems.md

 ##### Rule Settings

-`Enabled` - A boolean property that can enable and disable this rule.
-(Default true) `MaxItems` - An integer property that specifies the max number of boolean operators in a condition.
+`enabled` - A boolean property that can enable and disable this rule.
+(Default true) `maxItems` - An integer property that specifies the max number of boolean operators in a condition.
 (Default 4)